YEGNESWAR07/Wireless-Voulume-Control/README.md

 Other audio processing libraries: Such as librosa, pydub, or scipy for implementing audio effects.
 Implemented using MediaPipe for hand tracking and OpenCV for image processing.

+# Dependencies:
+To run this code, you need to install the following Python libraries:

+# bash
+pip install opencv-python mediapipe numpy pycaw

+## How to Run:
+Save the code in a file named wirelessVolumeControl.py.

+# Run the script using Python:
+pip install opencv-python mediapipe numpy pycaw
+# bash command to run the code
+python wirelessVolumeControl.py

+Use your hand gestures (thumb and index finger) to control the system volume.

+Press q to exit the program.

+## Notes:
+This code is designed for Windows systems due to the use of pycaw.

+Ensure that your camera is properly connected and accessible by OpenCV.

+The volume control is based on the distance between the thumb and index finger, with a range of 50 to 300 pixels mapped to the system volume range.

 # Audio Transcoding and Compression:

 Supports .wav files and provides transcoding and compression options.